jenkinsci/gitlab-branch-source-plugin/README.md

 To create a Job DSL seed job see this [tutorial](https://github.com/jenkinsci/job-dsl-plugin/wiki/Tutorial---Using-the-Jenkins-Job-DSL).

-Here is a sample seed job script for folder organisation job:
+Here is a sample seed job script for folder organization job:

 ```groovy
 organizationFolder('GitLab Organization Folder') {